ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 Many options can be left unset.
 Now, run Alevin to produce a matrix market format (MTX) format output.

 Because we're only using a million or so reads Alevin will run quickly and finish within a few minutes.
 Alevin produces many file outputs not all of which we'll use.
-You can refer to the [Alevin documentation](https://salmon.readthedocs.io/en/latest/alevin.html) if you're curious what they all are, but we're most interested in the matrix itself (quants_mat.mtx.gz - the cell, gene, count), the row (cell/ barcode) identifiers (quants_mat_rows.txt) and the column (gene) labels (quants_mat_cols.txt).
+You can refer to the [Alevin documentation](https://salmon.readthedocs.io/en/latest/alevin.html) if you're curious what they all are, but we're most interested in the matrix itself (quants_mat.mtx.gz - the count by gene and cell), the row (cell/ barcode) identifiers (quants_mat_rows.txt) and the column (gene) labels (quants_mat_cols.txt).

 > EXERCISE: Once you've run Alevin, look through the files and see if you can find: 1) the mapping rate 2) how many cells are present in the matrix output.